sudeepdino008/sudeepdino008.github.io/_posts/2020-07-20-reading-embed-pods-framework-script.markdown

 Apple needs you to code sign anything you are installing on an actual iPhone.
 The cocoapods framework is no exception.
 This is not needed when running/building on a simulator, but only needed when installing on an iPhone.

 There is an interesting variable here - `COCOAPODS_PARALLEL_CODE_SIGN`.
 If this is enabled, the codesign commands for the various frameworks is executed parallely in background (using `&`).
-A useful thing to enable for saving few seconds.
+A useful thing to enable for shaving off a few seconds.

 Coming back to the earlier question of why destination binary saw a size increase--it was because of the code signing step, which embeds the digital signatures (and some other info) to the binary itself.